tycarrier20/LinkedInSearch/README.md

 - Code Editor: https://code.visualstudio.com/Download (ex.)

 ## How to change companies
 - Feel free to change the companies you want to search for in the `companies` object.
-Just make sure the company names is the correct company name from the LinkedIn URL
+Just make sure the company names is the correct company name from the LinkedIn URL (ex.  `lowe's-home-improvement` from the https://www.linkedin.com/company/lowe's-home-improvement/ url
 - 106 popular companies are already listed as an example

 ## How to change school